-Types of Waters that ﬂow in a natural channel (common examples: rivers, creeks, washes and streams)
+Types of Water Ways that ﬂow in a natural channel (common examples: rivers, creeks, washes and streams)

 - Perennial - A perennial water way (stream, wash, creek, etc) always flows in some parts all year round during years of normal rainfall.